scaralbi/scaralbi.github.io/research.md

 We then constructed a library of electrogenetic parts for use in future electrogenetic projects.
 We assembled the electrogenetic library into 48 different constructs using the next-generation [BASIC assembly](https://pubs.acs.org/doi/abs/10.1021/sb500356d) method.
 With a plate reader, we then characterised the library to find orthogonality between transcription factors and promoters.
 Participating in iGEM gave me the opportunity to experience the life of a researcher, teaching me how to design the right experiments to answer scientific questions, interpret scientific data and exploit failures as inputs for new hypotheses.
 At the end of the project, you also get to fly to Boston and present your work to the other teams.
 This fortified my determination to do a PhD.

-I wrote a journal during the iGEM experience.
+I wrote a journal during iGEM .
 * [PixCell Journal, July-October 2018](http://2018.igem.org/Team:Imperial_College/Journal)

 # About BIOMOD